mashharuki/AstarLearning/docs/pitch/README.md

       Users can give high ratings to quality learning content.

-- milestone
+- lastly, milestone

-      We envision the following milestones for the future of Astar Learning.
+      We think of taking four milestones for the future of Astar learning.

       We think to expand front-end and back-end functionality in 2023 Q3.

-      Seconed, we want to apply to AstarLearning in 2023 Q4.
+      Seconed, we want to apply to dappstaking in 2023 Q4.

       Third, If adopted by dapp staking, we want to expand the number of users.